What if there was a single resource for all things project management?

 How to Improve Your Career Outlook with PMI Today

-In many people’s minds, a career in project management revolves around bringing projects to term.
+In your mind, a career in project management can revolve around bringing projects to term.
 Aside from the real-world practice of managing projects, there are plenty of exciting opportunities in the broader project management arena.

 These include opportunities for certification, honing project management skills and knowledge, networking, membership in professional organizations, and volunteering, among others.

-Whether you are prospecting for a career in project management, you an experienced project manager wanting to advance in the field, or simply want to expand your influence in the industry, the Project Management Institute almost certainly has something for you.
+If you’re prospecting for a career in project management, or you’re an experienced project manager wanting to advance in the field, simply wanting to expand your influence in the industry, the Project Management Institute almost certainly has something for you.

-The obvious place to start is with what the Project Management Institute is best known for–its accreditation and certification.
+The obvious place to start is accreditation and certification.
 The PMI offers up to ten different project management certifications.
 The three most in-demand PMI certifications include:

 - Disciplined Agile Scrum Master (DASM)